yujiosaka/socket.io-cache-example/README.md

 socket.io-cache-example
 =======================

-Mobile Safari's cache stops working with socket.io
+A sample app to illustrate page cache is cleared by socket.io